kkovacs-github/Pymail/README.md

 PYMAIL

 Pymail is an app that allows you to quickly and efficiently send emails without needing to open your browser.
-It is compatible with an operating system, however it does require an internet connection to function properly.
+It is compatible with any operating system, however it does require an internet connection to function properly.

 REQUIREMENTS:
 	1. Google mail account.